Mineman130Dev/JoltNotes/README.md

 Your previous note loads automatically when you launch the app

-### About the JoltNotes Family

-JoltNotes Lite is part of the JoltNotes application family:

-- **JoltNotes** - Our upcoming full-featured note-taking application
-- **JoltNotes Lite** - This simplified, single-note version
-- **JoltminiNotes** - Our compact sticky-notes style application

 ## Support and Feedback

 If you encounter issues or have suggestions for improvement, please open an issue on our GitHub repository.

-###

-#

-_JoltNotes Lite is currently built for Intel-based Macs only.
-Apple Silicon support is planned for future releases._